yoep/popcorn-fx/README.md

-disable-vlc-video-player        | Disable the VLC video player from being activated. disable-youtube-video-player    | Disabled the youtube player from being activated. disable-javafx-video-player     | Disabled the JavaFX player from being activated. disable-keep-alive              | Disable the keep alive service which sends periodic key events. force-arm-video-player          | Force the use of the arm video player. big-picture                     | Activate the big picture mode. kiosk                           | Activate the kiosk mode (use alt+f4 to close the application). tv                              | Activate the tv mode (easier to use UI but less functionality). maximized                       | Maximize the window on startup. disable-mouse                   | Permanently hides the mouse from the application.
+disable-vlc-video-player        | Disable the VLC video player from being activated. disable-youtube-video-player    | Disabled the youtube player from being activated. disable-javafx-video-player     | Disabled the JavaFX player from being activated. disable-keep-alive              | Disable the keep alive which sends periodic key events. disable-mouse                   | Permanently hides the mouse from the application. force-arm-video-player          | Force the use of the arm video player. big-picture                     | Activate the big picture mode. kiosk                           | Activate the kiosk mode (use alt+f4 to close the application). tv                              | Activate the tv mode (easier to use UI but less functionality). maximized                       | Maximize the window on startup.

 ### Java launch options